orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ```

 # The refresh button
-We will want a set of 3 new users every time when user tapped the "refresh" button.
-How to achieve this scenario?
+We will want a set of 3 new users every time a user taps the "refresh" button.
+How do we achieve this scenario?

-We need 2 stream: a stream of tap event on the refresh button, and a stream of API URL transformed from that stream.
+We need 2 streams: a stream of tap events on the refresh button, and a stream of API URLs transformed from that stream.
-In RxSwift, the stream of tap event can be created with method `rx_tap`
+In RxSwift, the stream of tap events can be created with method `rx_tap`
 ```Swift
 let refreshStream = refresh.rx_tap
 let requestStream: Observable<String> = refreshStream.map { _ in